AymanAbdiMohamed/library-managment-system/README.md

-# Library Management System
+# Group 9 Library Management System

-Simple Python project demonstrating SQLAlchemy models and Alembic migrations.
+This is a Python project group 9 demonstrating SQLAlchemy models and Alembic migrations.

 ## Project overview